Coronavirus Response: Resources for State Legislators

 - Legislation in Ohio would delay eligibility redeterminations for food assistance, child care assistance, and TANF programs.

 Hate Crime Prevention

-- Advocates have created guidelines to help address discrimination and racism around local health department communications and talking points around the coronavirus and public charge.
+- Advocates have created guidelines to help address discrimination and racism around local health department communications, talking points around the coronavirus and public charge, and recommendations around storytelling.

 - Public Education and targeted support for LGTBQ and AAPI & indigenous communities

 - A resolution in Utah was passed that expresses solidarity and support for the Chinese people’s efforts to contain the virus and reiterates that the CDC advised to “ not to panic about the coronavirus and has warned against stereotyping people of Asian descent.”